Our Team — Project Partners

 FOUNDER AND President

 Lerii has dedicated her 40-year career to helping nonprofit leaders advance community causes.
 She served the Texas Cooperative Extension Service, the American Heart Association, and the Fort Worth Chamber before launching Project Partners in 1995.
-Now through three decades of consulting for North Texas nonprofits, Lerii and her team deliver insights and expertise seldom found elsewhere.
+Now through more than three decades of consulting for North Texas nonprofits, Lerii and her team deliver insights and expertise seldom found elsewhere.

 Read More